CodingGarden/free-debugs/ISSUE_TEMPLATE.md

 > For your problem to be considered, you MUST link to a code sample.
 > See a list of suggested sites here: https://github.com/CodingGarden/free-debugs/blob/master/README.md#suggested-sites-to-host-your-code-sample

+## Why is this a good problem for me to debug on stream?

+> There are potentially a lot of user submissions / suggestions.
+Why should I choose yours to debug?

 ## Any other comments?